F5Networks/terraform-provider-bigip/docs/userguide/big-ip-modules.rst

 Example Usage
 `````````````
-`See more common deployment examples here<https://github.com/f5devcentral/terraform-aws-bigip-module/tree/master/examples>`_.
+`See more common deployment examples here <https://github.com/f5devcentral/terraform-aws-bigip-module/tree/master/examples>`_.

 There should be one-to-one mapping between subnet_ids and securitygroup_ids.
 For example if you have two or more external subnet_ids, you must give the same number of external securitygroup_ids to the module.

 Users can have dynamic or static private IP allocation.
 If the primary/secondary private IP value is null, it will be dynamic or else static private IP allocation.
 With Static private IP allocation, you can assign primary and secondary private IPs for external interfaces, whereas the primary private IP is for management
 and internal interfaces.

-If it is static private ip allocation we can't use module count as same private ips will be tried to allocate for multiple bigip instances based on module count.
+If you are using static private IP allocation, you cannot use module count because the same private IPs will be allocated to multiple BIG-IP instances based on the module count.

-With Dynamic private ip allocation,we have to pass null value to primary/secondary private ip declaration and module count will be supported.
+With Dynamic Private IP Allocation, you must pass null value to primary/secondary private IP declaration and module count will be supported.

 ..
 Note:: Sometimes the given static primary and secondary private IPs may get exchanged.
 This limitation is present in AWS.

+|

 .. code-block:: javascript
    :caption: Dynamic Private IP Allocation

     #
-    #Example 1-NIC Deployment Module usage
+    #Example of 1-NIC Deployment Module usage
     #
     module bigip {
       count                  = var.instance_count